-To help fulfill its educational mission, the Arnold Arboretum offers nature programs with a focus on plant science to elementary and preschool children and their teachers.
+To help fulfill its educational mission, the Arnold Arboretum offers nature programs with a focus on plant science to preschool and elementary children and their teachers.
 It also conducts an annual horticultural practicum for students from Norfolk County Agricultural High School.

 School Programs began at the Arboretum in 1984 in response to a request to local museums from Boston Public Schools for help with science instruction.
-This need continues today, illustrated by Boston Mayor Thomas Menino’s “Step-Up” program, which challenged Boston’s largest institutions of higher learning to assist troubled schools.
+This need continues today as science education remains important to the overall-education of elementary school students.

 For more information, call 617.384.5239 or send a query by email.